This kale Caesar salad is one salad you won’t want to stop eating! It’s topped with a creamy homemade Caesar dressing

-Before we started this blog, I was a fanatic food blog reader.
-Though maybe reader is too strong a term.
-Gawker?
-I rarely read the content, but paged through endless photos and recipe titles in my feed reader.
-Shallow as that sounds, it was an immense learning experience.
-Seasonality was a new way of life, as my blogs started talking about asparagus in April and May, tomatoes in August, and squash in October.
-I learned terms like ganache, risotto, polenta and would surprise Alex with my new found knowledge (“yeah, everyone’s eating polenta these days.”).
-Keep reading for more and this kale Caesar salad recipe, straight out of Sprouted Kitchen’s Bowl and Spoon cookbook.
+When we started this website, I was a food blog fanatic.
+Honestly, I rarely read the content, just scrolled through endless photos and recipe titles.
+But shallow it that sounds, it was an immense learning experience.
+My blogs started talking about asparagus in April and May, tomatoes in August, and squash in October giving me my first glimpse of seasonality.
+I learned terms like ganache, risotto, polenta and would surprise Alex with my newfound knowledge.
+I’d discover trends like kale Caesar salad and cauliflower fried rice.
+This kale Caesar recipe is from one of those first food blogs I started reading, Sprouted Kitchen, and their new fabulous Bowl and Spoon cookbook.

-Around the time we became interested in whole food eating, I came across a blog called Sprouted Kitchen.
+Around the time we became interested in whole food eating, we came across a blog called Sprouted Kitchen.
 It was full of the most gorgeous shots of vegetables you could imagine.
 I mean, how can you make a sweet potato look unbelievably sexy?
 Sprouted Kitchen did it and was one of the first blogs out there making simple, whole food eating seem like the most attractive thing on the planet.